 At the start, there is an Expectation/Goal setting.
 This is important to understand as humans have expectations and you need to tell them about the objectives they have to work upon and how they are aligned with the company’s vision and alignment

 Every 8 weeks (even before that) Managers sit with employees, have comments and discussion on the Objective setting.
 They know how were the performance, plans, and discussion of any training program.

-Apart from periodic meetings, the manager gives frequent feedback related to the Objectives.
-This helps them to rectify any mistake and not wait for the periodic meeting or boost up the morale.
+Apart from periodic meetings, the manager gives frequent feedback related to the objectives.
+This helps them to rectify any mistake and not wait for the periodic meeting or boost up morale.

 D) Managers decide Increments and Bonuses:

 Instead of HRs doing the overall increment, Managers have the entire right to give increments and bonuses to their Reviewees based on their performance, interaction.
 Since the interaction becomes more frequent courtesy regular scheduled conversations and feedback, the unfair aspect goes away from the compensation.

 This system helps them to remove memory bias of some extreme performance measure or fairness from discussions.

 It has helped Adobe’s employees to believe that managers and Adobe are helping them to succeed.

 One of the largest IT consulting firms, Accenture was one of the first movers (April 2015) to change their performance review process.
 Their CEO Pierre Nanterme announced that the new system will be based on immediate and regular feedback aimed at